andracs/bridging-sustainability/manuscript/4-Digital-design-with-sustainability.md

 While deeply understanding user needs remains fundamental to successful design, integrating these broader generational, planetary, and lifecycle perspectives is what elevates user-centricity into truly responsible and sustainable practice.
 This holistic approach ensures solutions are not only usable and desirable but also viable in the long term.
 ### Life-centered design

 Another inspiring design approach can be found in the work of Australian designer Damien Lutz.
-Lutz is an advocate of Life-centered design , which is a design philosophy that, in addition to the needs of users, puts all living things in focus.
+Lutz is an advocate of Life-centered design, which is a design philosophy that, in addition to the needs of users, puts all living things in focus.

 Life-centered design aims to care for all living things and for more biodiversity and more nature as a result of the design process.
 Lutz's take on a Life-centered digital design practice is to alternate between many different design approaches, depending on the qualities of the design task, in order to truly deliver sustainable results.

 In the article "10 life-centred design approaches" ([Lutz 2023](https://uxdesign.cc/10-Life-centered-design-approaches-b0f60ba0e002)) he presents a selection of different approaches that you can have in your toolbox when designing Life-centered.
 Common to all approaches is that they include the living environment in their design considerations.
-For example, _circular design_ can be used if you want to take responsibility for a product's life cycle , while _inclusive design_ is the solution if the challenge is to involve as many users as possible in the product, including user groups that are traditionally excluded from using the product.
+For example, _circular design_ can be used if you want to take responsibility for a product's life cycle, while _inclusive design_ is the solution if the challenge is to involve as many users as possible in the product, including user groups that are traditionally excluded from using the product.

 Building upon these diverse methodologies, Lutz also offers a specific Life-centered Design Framework ([Life-centered Design Lab 2024](https://lifecentred.design/framework/)).
 At its core, this framework mandates extending design considerations to all affected life and systems, including human users, animals, plants, and overall planetary health, and thereby setting an ambitious and ethically compelling standard.